 For foreign University degrees

-- If the Diploma is not in Spanish, English, French, Italian, Portuguese or Latin: a sworn translation is needed.
+- If the University Degree Diploma is not in Spanish, English, French, Italian, Portuguese or Latin, a sworn translation of the degree will be necessary (it should be done after its legalization, if required).

 In order to be recognized abroad, public documents (for example, university diplomas, notarized documents, birth or marriage certificates, or police records) should be legalized (*).